 - The doctor, clinic or hospital that prescribed you the drug can be held liable for your injury if you were not warned of the possible side-effects.

 - The pharmacy who sold you the drug bears the final responsibility to advise you about the drug.
 Pharmacists can be held liable for your injury for failing to do so.

 When to Contact an Attorney

-By getting the information in the hands of a competent drug liability lawyer, you will have the best chance of receiving compensation for your pain and suffering.
+Even if your drug reaction is minor, you may be one of many victims of a dangerous drug.
+By entrusting your potential case to a skilled drug liability lawyer, you will have the best chances of receiving compensation for your pain and suffering.